da22le123/CRMTool/README.md

 - Spring Data Jpa
 - SQLite Database

-The development of this application was a part of the University assignment which also included: _the requirements elicitation, backlog items drafting, manual testing and context analysis._
+The development of this application also included: _the requirements elicitation, backlog items drafting, manual testing and context analysis._